Tooth Decay and Fluorosis

 Also known as aphthous ulcers, these small sores regularly develop inside the mouth.
 They are easily recognizable—having a white or gray-colored base, surrounded by a red, inflamed border.
 Usually canker sores only last 1-2 weeks, but this may be shortened by using a topical medication or antimicrobial mouthwash.

-Preece Church and Associates wants to make sure our patients get the care they need when they need it.
-If you suspect your child might be suffering from these issues or any other dental complaint, contact our dental team and dentist in Fort Worth , Texas, to speak with an experienced practitioner.
+Preece, Church & Associates wants to make sure our patients get the care they need when they need it.
+If you suspect your child might be suffering from these issues or any other dental complaint, contact our dental team and dentist in Fort Worth and Saginaw, Texas, to speak with an experienced practitioner.